- How to Bleed a Brake System on a 1998 Ford Taurus

 - Procedures for Changing Rear Differential Fluid on a Chevy 2000 Silverado

-- How to Bleed a Clutch Master Cylinder for a 4-Cylinder on a 2001 Chevy S-10
+- How to Put a Serpentine Belt on a 1998 Chevy Prizm

 The Wright brothers might get all the press in the United States, but Europe's Gabriel Voisin is the one who took aircraft from novelty experiment to functional tools of transport.
 Voisin produced the first heavier-than-air, manned aircraft capable of sustaining a 1-kilometer circle of flight without luck or divine intervention.
 A couple of decades later, airplanes had gone from little putt-putters to multi-ton bombers; the antilock braking system he conceptualized for those bombers later saw use on the automobile, and proved especially handy on lock-up-prone pickups like the Chevy S-10.